 Chair, Board of Public Works, 1995-2003.
 Board of Trustees, Maryland Environmental Trust, 1995-2003.
 Member, Maryland Veterans Home Commission, 1995-2003.
 Member, Appalachian Regional Commission, 1995-2003; Education Commission of the States, 1995-2003 (Maryland Education Council); Interstate Mining Commission, 1995-2003; Interstate Oil and Gas Compact Commission, 1995-2003; Interstate Commission on the Potomac River Basin, 1995-2003; Southern States Energy Board, 1995-2003; Susquehanna River Basin Commission, 1995-2003.
 Chair, Southern Regional Education Board, 1995-96, 1996-97 (member, 1995-2003).
 Chair, Chesapeake Executive Council, 1997-2000 (member, 1995-2003).
 Member, Governor's Work Force Investment Board, 1998-2003.
 Chair, Governor's Year-2000 Readiness Task Force, 1999-2000.
 Member, State Commission on the Capital City, 1999-2003.
 Member, State and Local Officials Senior Advisory Committee, President's Homeland Security Advisory Council, 2002-03.

-County Executive, Prince George's County, 1982-94.
+County Executive, Prince George's County, December 19, 1982 to December 1994.
 Member, Chesapeake Bay Critical Area Commission, 1984-94; Advisory Commission on Federal-State-Local Relations, 1987-94.
 Board of Visitors, School of Public Affairs, University of Maryland, College Park.

 Born in Bronx, New York, June 11, 1942.
 Junior College of Broward County, Ft.
-Lauderdale, Florida, A.A., 1962; Florida State University, B.A. (political science), 1964, M.A. (political science), 1965, Ph.D. (political science), 1967.
+Lauderdale, Florida, A.A., 1962; Florida State University, B.A. (government), 1964, M.A. (international relations), 1965, Ph.D. (political science), 1967.
 Associate Professor of Government and Politics, University of Maryland College Park.
 Member, Taxation and Finance Steering Committee (1984-87) and Vice-Chair, Intergovernmental Relations Policy Steering Committee (1987-88), National Association of Counties.
 President, Maryland Association of Counties, 1986-87.
 Trustee Council, YMCA of Metropolitan Washington, 1988-96.
 Past president, National Council of Elected County Executives.
 Member, Professional Ethics Committee, American Society for Public Administrators, 1989-90.
 Board of Trustees, National Forum for Black Public Administrators.
 Member, Professional Society Ethics Group, American Association for the Advancement of Science.
 Delegate, Democratic Party National Convention, 1988, 1992, 1996, 2000, 2004, 2008, 2012.
 Chair, National Governors' Association, 2000-01 (vice-chair, 1999-2000).
 Member, Executive Committee, and Natural Resources Committee (chair, 1998), National Governors' Association, 2001-03; Southern Governors' Association (executive committee).
 President, Council of State Governments, 2001-03 (vice president, 2000).
 Chair, Democratic Governors' Association, 2002.
 President, Smart Growth Leadership Institute, 2003-.
 Chair, Board of Directors, Smart Growth Investments, 2003-.
 President, Governor's Institute on Community Design, 2005-.
-Senior Advisor, Energy and Environment National Strategies, LLC, 2008-.
+Senior Advisor for Energy and Environment National Strategies, LLC, 2008-.
+Executive Advisor, American Society for Public Administration, 2014-.
+Visiting Professor (smart growth, community design, infrastructure, & real estate), Carey Business School, The Johns Hopkins University, 2017-.
 Co-author, Controversies of State and Local Political Systems (1972), and Pragmatic Federalism: An Intergovernmental View of American Government (1984), a textbook used in over 400 colleges and universities.
 Recipient of annual award for distinguished contributions to the practice and study of government, Washington Chapter, American Political Science Association, 1985.
-Donald T. Stone Award, American Society for Public Administration.
-Breslau-Goldman Award for dedication to social justice, Jewish Community Council of Greater Washington.
+Donald C. Stone Award, American Society for Public Administration.
+Public Official of the Year, Governing Magazine, 1990, 2000.
+Breslau-Goldman Award for dedication to social justice, Jewish Community Council of Greater Washington, 1995.
 Rita C. Davidson Award, Women's Bar Association of Maryland, 1996.
 Dr. Nathan Davis Award for Outstanding Government Service, American Medical Association, 1996.
 Friend of Education Award, Maryland State Teachers Association, 1997.
 Furman Templeton Award, Baltimore Urban League, 1998.
-Public Official of the Year, Governing Magazine, 2000.
+Innovations in Government Award, John F. Kennedy School of Government, Harvard University, and Ford Foundation, 2000.
+Olmsted Medal, American Society of Landscape Architects, 2000.
 Distinguished Service Award, American Public Transportation Association, 2001.
 Truitt Environmental Award, University of Maryland Center for Environmental Science, 2001.
 President's Medal, The Johns Hopkins University, 2001.
 John V. Kabler Memorial Award, Maryland League of Conservation Voters, 2001.
 Community Courage Award, Whitman-Walker Clinic of Suburban Maryland, 2002.
 Sustainable Energy Top Ten Award, Sustainable Energy Institute, 2002.
 Mike Synar Memorial Public Service Award, National Center for Tobacco-Free Kids, 2002.
 Charter Award, Congress for New Urbanism, 2002.
 Hubert H. Humphrey Award, American Political Science Association, 2002.
 Lifetime Achievement Award, Seminole Club of Greater Washington, 2002.
 Edgar Wayburn Award, Sierra Club, 2002.
+Lifetime Achievement Award, New Partners for Smart Growth, 2009.
+Honorary member, American Institute of Architects, 2010.
 Smart Growth Hero, 1000 Friends of Maryland, 2014.
 Married; two children.

 Early in life, Governor Glendening recognized that education was the door to unlimited opportunities.
 A scholarship to Broward Community College started him on his academic career.
 Other financial aid later enabled him to attend Florida State University, where he received a bachelor's degree (1964), a master's degree (1965), and a Ph.D.
 (1967), becoming the youngest student in FSU history to receive a doctorate in political science and urban administration.
 Upon graduation, he began a career as a professor at the University of Maryland, College Park, where he taught Government and Politics for 27 years.
 In 1984, he co-authored Pragmatic Federalism, An Intergovernmental View of American Government, a textbook used in over 400 colleges and universities.